Paul Galvin (Gaelic footballer)

-Paul Galvin (born 2 November 1979) is an Irish sportsperson.
-He plays Gaelic football with his local club Finuge, his divisional side Feale Rangers and for the Kerry county team between 2003 and 2014.
+Paul Galvin (born 2 November 1979) is an Irish sportsman.
+He plays Gaelic football with his local club Finuge, his divisional side Feale Rangers and, between 2003 and 2014, for the Kerry county team.
 Galvin had the honour of being named as the 1000th All Star Award.
 He also represented Ireland in the 2004 International Rules Series.

-Galvin writes a weekly fashion column for the Irish Independent newspaper and presents a show on Radio Kerry.
+Galvin has written a weekly fashion column for the Irish Independent newspaper and presented a show on Radio Kerry.

-He has also managed the Wexford footballers.
+He briefly managed the Wexford footballers but left the role amid the impact of the COVID-19 pandemic on Gaelic games.

 Playing career

 Club

 Born in Lixnaw, County Kerry, Galvin plays his club football with his local club Finuge and with his divisional side Feale Rangers.
 He also plays hurling with his local club Lixnaw.

 In 2002 Galvin tasted victory for the first time as a footballer when Finuge qualified for the final of the county junior championship.
 The opponents on that occasion were Castlegregory.
 After two defeats at the same stage of the competition in 1998 and 2000, Galvin's side made no mistake at the third time of asking.
 A merited 0–12 to 1–6 victory gave Finuge the victory and gave Galvin a county junior winners' medal.
 Finuge subsequently represented Kerry in the provincial junior championship and even reached the final.
 Cork champions Kiskeam provided the opposition, however, the dream season continued for the Kerry men.
 Galvin added a Munster junior winners' medal to his collection following a 0–14 to 0–11 victory.

 After surrendering their county title for a year, Finuge were back in the county junior final again in 2004.
 Lispole were the opponents this time around and a close game developed once again.
 Galvin's side nearly kicked the match away with an enormous wides tally, however, after a period of extra-time Finuge regained the title on a score line of 1–10 to 1–7.
 Another provincial decider beckoned for Galvin's side, with Cork champions Aghabullogue providing the opposition.
 The game was an exciting but one-sided affair, and Galvin picked up a second Munster junior winners' medal after a 2–13 to 3–4 victory.
 On this occasion the Kerry side went all the way to the All-Ireland final where Stewartstown Harps of Tyrone were waiting.
 Galvin gave an outstanding display in that game and the northerners were easily brushed aside on a score line of 1–14 to 0–6.
 This win gave Galvin an All-Ireland club winners' medal in the junior grade.